 Not all phishing scams embrace “spray and pray” techniques.
 Some ruses rely more on a personal touch.
 They do so because they wouldn’t be successful otherwise.

-Enter spear phishing schemes.
+That’s the logic behind spear phishing schemes.

 Techniques Used in Spear Phishing